alefragnani/eslint-config-vscode-ext/README.md

 # eslint-config-vscode-ext

-This module is an ESLint [shareable config](https://eslint.org/docs/developer-guide/shareable-configs.html) for TypeScript to be used in VS Code extensions.
+This module is an ESLint [shareable config](https://eslint.org/docs/developer-guide/shareable-configs.html) for TypeScript, to be used with VS Code extensions.

 ## Installation